TandohAnthonyNwiAckah/fast_api_intro/README.md

 ### Step 1: Create the Virtual Environment

-Run the following command to create a virtual environment named `fastapi`:
+Run the following command to create a virtual environment named `fastapi`.
+You can use any name for your virtual environment.

 ```bash
 python -m venv fastapi